ssd-tutorials/table-row-jquery/README.md

-# table-row-jquery
+# Add and remove table row with jQuery
-Exercise files for the course Add and remove table row with jQuery
+Exercise files for the course **Add and remove table row with jQuery**